nendu/CS1302_InClass_Programs/README.md

 # CS1302_InClass_Programs
+## Valdosta State University
-Repository for all the programs to be used in CS1302 class at VSU
+## Repository for all the programs to be used in CS1302 class at VSU
+- Krishnendu Roy
+- kroy@valdosta.edu